JasonHarrisonSchwartzman/Chess/README.md

 ### Running

 1. In terminal/command prompt go to the directory where you installed
-2. type: java -jar Chess.jar
+2. type: java -jar chess.jar

 This chess project was created by Jason Schwartzman, Zakaria Ali.
 Inspired by the older chess project "CaptureTheKing" created by Jason Schwartzman and Efaz Ahmed.